KelvinHere/book-review-app/testing.md

 information that should be read from the database is present on the viewbooks.html output page.

 The result of my unittests
+From gitpod unit tests can be run by starting the local database `mongod --dbpath testdb` Then running the tests `python3 -m unittest testbookapp.py -v`
 - ![unittests](https://github.com/KelvinHere/book-review-app/blob/master/readme-files/testing/unittests.jpg "result of unit tests")

 ### Writing your own unittests